-1. Attach the sign panels tightly to the post and use oversized washers to keep the sign from breaking loose from the post widen Hit by a vehicle.
+1. Attach the sign panels tightly to the post and use oversized washers to keep the sign from breaking loose from the post when hit by a vehicle.

-- 2. Sign panels should be mounted a minimum of 5 feet above the pavement or road surface. - 3.
-Signs larger than 9 sq. ft, req ulire wind bracing and 2 or more posts. - 4.
-Sleeve and post are square steel tube (perforated). - 5.
-All signs small have at a minimum, high intensity retroreflective sL>eeting.
+2. Sign panels should be mounted a minimum of 5 feet above the pavement or road surface.

+3. Signs larger than 9 sq. ft, require wind bracing and 2 or more posts.

+4. Sleeve and post are square steel tube (perforated).

+5. All signs shall have at a minimum, high intensity retroreflective sheeting.

-6. All signs shall conform to the Manual on Uniform Traffic Control Devices for sh ape, color and size.
+6. All signs shall conform to the Manual on Uniform Traffic Control Devices for shape, color and size.

-7. All 'No Parking' signs shall be installed at 45° from Flow Line.
+7. All "No Parking" signs shall be installed at 45° from Flow Line.